p6r6g/Video-Games-Sales-Analysis/README.md

 	4. Analyze regional popularity to spot localized preferences or disparities.

-The EDA is done on Jupter Notebook using Python and its libraries.
+The EDA is done in Jupter Notebook using Python and its libraries (NumPy, Pandas, Seaborn, MatPlotLib, Plotly).

-The insights have been recorded on the PPT.
+The insights have been recorded in the PPT.